ryanburnette/compose_url/README.md

 url = ComposeURL.new('http://api.com/1/a')
 ```

-Include some initial query parameters either in the initial `base_url` or as a Hash
+Include some initial query parameters either in the initial `base_url` or as a Hash.
+Or both at the same time.

 ```ruby
 url = ComposeURL.new('http://api.com/1/a', { 'foo' => 'bar', 'baz' => 'grault' })